These easy, no-yeast blueberry fritters are full of fresh blueberries! Finished with a sweet glaze or simply dust them with powdered sugar.

 There is no yeast required for these fritters.
 They mix up easily in to a thick batter.
 Fold in lots of fresh blueberries and fry them quickly in a couple of inches of oil.
 Glaze and enjoy.

-I found these cook best if the fritters aren’t too large.
+- I found these fritters cook best if the fritters aren’t too large.
 I use two kitchen teaspoons.
 One to scoop a heaping spoon of batter, then use the other to scrape it off in to the oil.
 Make sure your spoons are close to the oil though, so it doesn’t splash when it drops in.
 Also, be sure to cook the fritters until the outside is a deep golden colour.
 Then you’ll be sure they are cooked through and get a great crunch on the outside.

-If you prefer, you can skip the glaze and simply dust these with powdered sugar, to serve.
+- If you prefer, you can skip the glaze and simply dust these with powdered sugar, to serve.

-This batter recipe will work well with any fruit.
+- This batter recipe will work well with any fruit.
 Peaches are especially nice and of course, a peach/blueberry combo would be, as well.

 These fritters are best enjoyed on the day they are made.
 While they will keep a bit longer, the quality tends to decline as they lose their crispness and the glaze moistens.

-Get the Recipe: Glazed Fresh Blueberry Fritters
+Get the Recipe: Glazed Blueberry Fritters

 Ingredients